dblyakhman/fb-core-lib-java/README.md

 <p class=MsoNormal><span lang=EN-US style='mso-ansi-language:EN-US'>Each
-functional block (the building module of the entire software system) has a virtual task () method – the main method of the functional block that implements the logic of its functioning (a finite state machine).
+functional block (the building module of the entire software system) has a virtual task () method Â– the main method of the functional block that implements the logic of its functioning (a finite state machine).
 The <span class=GramE>task(</span>) method works as a separate thread (in terms of multitasking operating systems).<o:p></o:p></span></p>